-Semester Course-No. Course Kind SWS Lecturer WS 18/19 4052081 Cloud Physics Lectures(V) 2 C. Hoose WS 18/19 4052082 Cloud Physics Exercises (Ü) 2 C. Hoose, O. Bruno
+Semester Course-No. Course Kind sws Lecturer WS 19/20 4052081 Cloud Physics Lectures(V) 2 C. Hoose WS 19/20 4052082 Cloud Physics Exercises (Ü) 2 C. Hoose, A. Keinert tion at least once.

-Coursewor 'k At least 50% of the points in the exercises Requireme ents None Course Contents warm and col gy, cloud dynamics of stratiform and convective clouds, micro physics of d clouds, collision and coalescence, primary and secondary ice formation, and depositional growth.
+Coursework At least 50% of the points for the exercises and presentation of the solucondesational and depositional growth.

+Course Phenomenology, cloud dynamics of stratiform and convective clouds, micro physics of warm and cold clouds, collision and coalescence, primary and secondary ice formation,